caleb963/web_project_coffeeshop/README.md

 # Triple Espresso

+##  Description
-## This project could give us inspiration to build other restaurant websites.
-On this project I am using CSS, HTML, Git and BEM methodology.
+This project serves as **inspiration for building other restaurant websites**.
+In this project, I am using **CSS, HTML, Git, and the BEM methodology**.

-## I would like to put some of my own creativity into future projects as well as learning to express myself through coding by improving user experience.
+I aim to incorporate my **own creativity** into future projects while learning to express myself through coding by **enhancing the user experience**.